andreabellavia/andreabellavia.github.io/README.md

 **2020**

 - 52\. **Bellavia A**, Rotem RS, Dickerson AS, Hansen J, Gredal O, Weisskopf MG.
-The use of Logic regression in epidemiologic studies to investigate multiple binary exposures: an example of occupation history and amyotrophic lateral sclerosis.
-Epidemiologic Methods (In press)
+[The use of Logic regression in epidemiologic studies to investigate multiple binary exposures: an example of occupation history and amyotrophic lateral sclerosis.](https://www.degruyter.com/view/j/em.2020.9.issue-1/em-2019-0032/em-2019-0032.xml?format=INT) Epidemiologic Methods

 **2019**